-Effect if Actual Results Differ From Assumptions
+Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Other Long-lived Assets Other long-lived assets are tested for recoverability at year-end and whenever events or circumstances indicate the carrying value may not be recoverable.
+For other long-lived assets we estimate fair value at the lowest level where cash flows can be measured (usually at a branch level).
 Impairments of other long-lived assets usually occur when major restructuring activities take place, or we decide to discontinue product lines completely.
 Our impairment assessments have uncertainties because they require estimates of future cash flows to determine if undiscounted cash flows are sufficient to recover carrying values of these assets.
 For assets where future cash flows are not expected to recover carrying value, fair value is estimated which requires an estimate of market value based upon asset appraisals for like assets.
 These impairments are unpredictable.
-Impairments did not exceed \$6 million p year in any of the last three years.
-At December 31, 2018, net property, pla and equipment was \$729 million and ne intangible assets other than goodwill wa \$179 million.
-Our inventory reserve contains uncertainties because the calculation requires management to make assumptions about the value of products that are obsolete or slow-moving.
+Impairments did not exceed \$6 million per year in any of the last three years.
+At December 31, 2018, net property, plant and equipment was \$729 million and net intangible assets other than goodwill was \$179 million.
+Inventory Reserves We reduce the carrying value of inventories to reflect an estimate of net realizable value for slow-moving (i.e., not selling very quickly) and obsolete inventory.
+Generally a reserve is required when we have more than one-year's supply of the product.
+The calculation also uses an estimate of the ultimate recoverability of items identified as slow-moving based upon historical experience.
+If we have had no sales of a given product for 12 months, those items are generally deemed to be obsolete with no value and are written down completely.
+Finally, costs for approximately 50% of our inventories (consisting primarily of our domestic steel related inventories) are determined using the last-in, first-out (LIFO) method, which produces a cost that is lower Our inventory reserve contains uncertainties because the calculation requires management to make assumptions about the value of products that are obsolete or slow-moving.
 Changes in customer behavior and requirements can cause inventory to become obsolete or slow-moving.
 Restructuring activity and decisions to narrow product offerings also impact the estimated net realizable value of inventories.
 At December 31, 2018, the reserve for obsolete and slow-moving inventory was \$27 million (approximately 4% of inventories).
 This is consistent with the reserves at December 31, 2017 and 2016, representing approximately 5% of inventories.
 Additions to inventory reserves in 2018 were \$10 million, which was slightly higher than our \$8 million three-year average.
-This increase is primarily associated with the 2018 Restructuring Plan as discussed in Note F to the Consolidated Financial Statements on page 86, and we do not expect significant changes in our historical obsolescence levels. usually occur when major restructuring activities take place, or we decide to discontinue product lines completely.
-Our impairment assessments have uncertainties because they require estimates of future cash flows to determine if undiscounted cash flows are sufficient to recover carrying values of these assets.
-For assets where future cash flows are not expected to recover carrying value, fair value is estimated which requires an estimate of market value based upon asset appraisals for like assets.
-Our inventory reserve contains uncertainties because the calculation requires management to make assumptions about the value of products that are obsolete or slow-moving.
-Changes in customer behavior and requirements can cause inventory to become obsolete or slow-moving.
-Restructuring activity and decisions to narrow product offerings also impact the estimated net realizable value of
+This increase is primarily associated with the 2018 Restructuring Plan as discussed in Note F to the Consolidated Financial Statements on page 86, and we do not expect significant changes in our historical obsolescence levels.